logan1006/Docker-Ansible-Chef-Wordpress/README.md

 for personal pupose

-Chef.bash should be run manually steap by step as listed in the file ( comments are self explainatory )
+Chef.bash should be run manually stap by step as listed in the file ( comments are self explainatory )

 ansible_playbook.bash should run manually step by step as list in the file ( comments are self explainatory )